bluscort/aiqynai/README.md

 Hi!
 I’m Daniyar, 23 years old.
-I’m building an educational platform-ecosystem "AiqynAi" for high school and college students to help them with university admissions.
+I’m building an educational platform-ecosystem "AiqynAI" for high school and college students to help them with university admissions.

 📚 The platform will include: